BlackSynapse/LandingPageForResumeAndPortfolio/README.md

-Landing Page for my resume and IT project portfolio
+Landing page for Resume and IT portfolio